-Also, these nerve signals are transmitted to the brain, with multiple specific aspects of the brain being activated with stimulation of each acupuncture point.
+Also, these nerve signals are transmitted to the brain, with multiple specific aspects of the brain being activated with the stimulation of each acupuncture point.

-Acupuncture benefits circulation through causing the blood vessels to dilate3, thus increasing healthy blood flow to diseased areas of the body.
+Acupuncture also benefits circulation through causing the blood vessels to dilate3, thus increasing healthy blood flow to diseased areas of the body.
 Combined with the neurological stimulation, this lowers blood pressure4.

 So modern research is basically saying that it makes Qi and Xue flow more freely?

 Hasn’t Chinese Medicine been saying the for centuries?

 Now I’m pretty strong and have a high pain threshold.
 But I’m going to ask this question – for a friend.

 I think they wrote a song about that!